bbkane/warg/README.md

 # TODO

+- app.validate tests, update README
+- should I auto add a color flag, what about a version subcommand.
+I literally want these in all my apps
-- Add a sentinal value to be used with optional flags that unsets the flag? sets the flag to the default value?
+- Add a sentinal value (UNSET?) to be used with optional flags that unsets the flag? sets the flag to the default value?
 So I can use fling without passing -i 'README.*' all the time :)
 - use https://stackoverflow.com/a/16946478/2958070 for better number handling?
 - zsh completion with https://www.dolthub.com/blog/2021-11-15-zsh-completions-with-subcommands/
-- make an app.Test() method folks can add to their apps - should test for unique flag names between parent and child sections/commands for one thing
 - go through TODOs in code
 - --help ideas: man, json, web, form, term, lsp, bash-completion, zsh-completion, compact